 HyperGix aims to be intuitive and easy to use, with little instruction necessary.
 Presently it consists of three modules: Image Viewer, Spectra Manager, and USGS Search.
 Using HyperGix, the user can organize and view hyperspectral files downloaded to their system, in either RGB (red, green, blue), single-band or Normalized Difference Vegetation Index (NDVI) views.
 The user may also perform Principal Component Analysis (PCA) on an image, define custom material classes and assign individual pixels from hyperspectral images to those classes to create a training set for classification tasks.

 If the user does not have access to hyperspectral files, or is inexperienced in where to find them, the USGS Search interface allows them to simply search for a geolocation and browse available hyperspectral scans to download from the United States Geological Society’s database of Hyperion satellite scans captured from the years 2000 to 2017.
 However, the USGS interface is cumbersome and difficult to navigate.
-By using HyperGix, and its user friendly Google Maps-based interface, the data access is significantly improved.
+By using HyperGix, and its user-friendly Google Maps-based interface, the data access is significantly improved.

 3. HyperGix System Requirements